Back

 For instance, the living and working conditions in urban areas can significantly affect health outcomes, as those in poorer environments may be more susceptible to diseases.
 The model also highlights the importance of addressing inequalities based on gender, income, and disability, which can create barriers to essential services and opportunities.
 Supporters of the Social Model believe that understanding these social determinants is critical for improving individual and public health, as well as promoting social equity.
 Ultimately, this approach seeks to create a fairer society by tackling the root social issues that adversely affect health trends.

-The Social Model of Health, also called the Social Determinants of Health, is a study that examines the role of society on the health of individuals and groups.
-This model expands upon traditional perspectives that focused on individuals and direct causes of disease.
-Followers of the Social Model of Health explore social topics such as employment, housing, and access to resources and opportunities.
+The Social Model of Health, also called the social determinants of health, is a study examining society's role in the health of individuals and groups.
+This model expands upon traditional perspectives focused on individuals and direct causes of disease.
+Followers of the social model of health explore social topics such as employment, housing, and access to resources and opportunities.
 By identifying harmful problems in society, reformers may be able to improve the well-being of the people in the society.

 Overview